abdallah1936/PONG/README.md

 * Get the balls increse in numbers
 * Find a way for two people play at the same time
 * get an impossible to beat AI
+* Have the ball move up in speed that makes sense; for example when someone gets to 4 points, have the ball going at a very fast speed

 ## Tech Being Used
 * Html/CSS
 * JavaScript
+* HTML5 Canvas
 ## potential Roadblocks
 * Finding a way to end the game after the score reaches 6
 * Getting the ball to render back into the game after someone scores